hmcts/sscs-case-migration/README.md

 Then run clean and build and you will get a jar file at build/libs/sscs-case-migration.jar

-I have locLLY have application.properties files for demo, aat and perftest.
+I locally have application.properties files for demo, aat and perftest.
 I swap them out and build another jar file for each environment.
 The secrets for these are in Azure vault

 ## Run case migration tool